|Nutrition Facts (per serving)|

-Planter's punch is a classic rum drink that first appeared in print in a 1908 edition of The New York Times.
-Like many other drinks, it's origin is disputed: One claim refers to the Planter's Hotel in St. Louis and another tells of its invention in Jamaica.
+Planter's punch is a classic rum drink that first appeared in print in a 1908 edition of the New York Times.
+Like many other drinks, its origin is disputed: One claim refers to the Planter's House Hotel in St. Louis, and another tells of its invention in Jamaica.
 But no matter where it was created, it is known as a cheerful cocktail that is designed to be garnished with a variety of fruits, as many as your glass will hold.
 Top with berries, cherries, citrus, or tropical fruit—whatever may be in season.